Back pain is one of the world’s biggest health problems and is something that most people will experience during some stage in their lives.

 Does back pain affect sleep?

-Anyone who wants to improve their sleep, can check out The Good Body’s list of the top things to help your slumber.
+Anyone who wants to improve their sleep, can check out The Good Body’s list of the top things to help you sleep.

 Can lower back pain cause insomnia?